ellisza/DeelAutocomplete/README.md

 I am finishing this portion of the task at around 1 hour and 45 minutes.
 I began at 12:12 and am finished now at 1:57.

+This could be extended to autocomplete word by word after spaces, for the purpose of the task I held it to just one word as though it were a form for entering country of origin.